-The Local Authority has divided the county into geographical areas.
-Each of these areas is served by a specific secondary school (or schools).
+Cornwall Council has divided the county into geographical areas.
+Each of these areas is served by a specific school [or schools].
 These areas are called 'designated areas'.
-(You may also have heard these areas referred to as 'catchment' areas.)
+[You may also have heard these areas referred to as 'catchment' areas.]
 Your designated school will not always be the one nearest to your home address.

-Maps will be provided on the Council's website (www.cornwall.gov.uk/admissions) help you to identify your child's designated school (or schools).
+Maps will be provided on the Council's website [www.cornwall.gov.uk/admissions] help you to identify your child's designated school [or schools].
 Please note, however, that these maps are, of necessity, small scale and if your property is near a border it is advisable to check your designated school with the School Admissions Team.
 Larger scale maps are available for all designated areas on request.
-You can also ask to be notified of the designated school(s) for any address.
-These requests should be made to: School

-Admissions Team, Cornwall Council, New County Hall, Truro, TR1 3AY.
+You can also ask to be notified of the designated school[s] for any address.
+These requests should be made to: School Admissions Team, Cornwall Council, New County Hall, Truro, TR1 3AY.
 Tel: 0300 1234 101, email: schooladmissions@cornwall.gov.uk